fweep/vim-tabber/README.md

 Other Options
 -------------

-Prompt for a label if `:TabLineNew` is called with no arguments, and no defaults apply:
+Prompt for a label if `:TabberNew` or `:TabberLabel` is called with no arguments, and no defaults apply:

     let g:tabber_prompt_for_new_label = 1